First-principles predictions of band alignment in strained Si/Si1-xGex and Ge/Si1-xGex heterostructures

 We consider strained Si and strained Ge on a relaxed \SiGe\ buffer at composition $x$, each biaxially constrained in plane to the buffer lattice constant.
 The buffer lattice constant $a_{\parallel}=a_{\mathrm{SiGe}}(x)$ is obtained by equation-of-state (EOS) total-energy minimization of isotropically scaled \SiGe\ SQS cells.
 Figure~\ref{fig:epitaxy} summarizes the resulting lattice constants.
 For the random alloy, we construct SQS supercells designed to reproduce the pair correlations of a random SiGe alloy within a finite supercell.\cite{Zunger1990} For the primary interface-offset dataset reported in Supplementary Table~S1, one SQS superlattice is used at each composition.
 For Fig.~\ref{fig:gap_relaxed}, three SQS configurations are averaged per composition.
-Additional repeated-SQS tests for both bulk alloys and interface superlattices were used to estimate configuration-induced fluctuations.
-The relaxed-alloy HSE gap shows a representative three-SQS full spread of about 50~meV, while the lineup term varies at about the 10~meV level across repeated tests; these values set the representative uncertainty model used for the offset error bars.
+Additional repeated-SQS tests for the bulk alloys, together with repeated alloy-configuration tests and numerical convergence checks ($k$-mesh and grid resolution) for the interface cells, were used to quantify how sensitive the computed offsets are to the alloy configuration and the numerical settings.
+The relaxed-alloy HSE gap shows a representative three-SQS full spread of about 50~meV, while the extracted lineup is reproducible at about the 10~meV level across repeated configuration and numerical tests; these values set the representative uncertainty model used for the offset error bars.
+We did not use phonon spectra as an additional stability criterion because SiGe random alloys and coherent Si/\SiGe\ and Ge/\SiGe\ heterostructures are experimentally established materials; we focus on modeling the relaxed epitaxial strain state rather than predicting a new crystalline phase.

 With the strain state and bulk reference quantities defined, we adopt the potential-lineup decomposition introduced by Van de Walle and Martin.\cite{VandeWalleMartin1987,Dandrea1992,VandeWalle1999,DiLiberto2021} For a heterojunction between materials $A$ and $B$, the valence-band offset (VBO) is